 The UCDC Law Program is a uniquely collaborative, full-semester externship program in Washington, DC.
 The program combines a weekly seminar-style course with a full-time field placement to offer law students an unparalleled opportunity to learn how federal statutes, regulations, and policies are made, changed, and understood in the nation’s capital.
 During four months’ total immersion in the theory and practice of Washington lawyering, students will have contact with all three branches of the federal government, independent regulatory agencies, and advocacy nonprofits.

-The Program includes law students from Berkeley, UCLA, UC Davis, and UC Irvine.
+The Program includes law students from Berkeley, UCLA, UC Davis, UC Irvine, and UC Hastings.
 Students will receive 13 units for successful completion of the program: 10 units for the field placements and 3 units for the required companion course, “Law and Lawyering in the Nation’s Capital.”
 As of now there is no cap on enrollment.
 The Program typically enrolls between 15 and 35 students.
 The Program is housed at the University of California Washington Center, a UC facility located at 1608 Rhode Island Avenue, N.W., just minutes from the White House and most government departments and agencies.

 Students’ externships in the UCDC Law Program have two main components: full-time lawyering at the externship site, and the 3-credit once-a-week evening companion class.